CBNU-ChainGATE/ChainGATE-blockchain/README.md

     previous_hash CHAR(64) NOT NULL,
     timestamp DOUBLE NOT NULL,
     date DATE NOT NULL,
+    time TIME NOT NULL,
-    department VARCHAR(100) NOT NULL,
+    employee_id VARCHAR(20) NOT NULL,
     name VARCHAR(100) NOT NULL,
     position VARCHAR(100) NOT NULL,
-    time TIME NOT NULL
+    department VARCHAR(100) NOT NULL
 );
 mysql> CREATE USER '{username}'@'localhost' IDENTIFIED BY 'password';
 mysql> GRANT SELECT, INSERT ON chaingate.entrance_log TO '{username}'@'localhost';